Spyxpo/spyxpo-web-to-app-builder/README.md

 ## Known Issues

 All issues that are known to us are listed here, we are working on fixing them.
-- "build.py" only build executable for Windows OS.
+- "build.py" only builds executable for Windows OS.

 ## Release